guiwustro/products-review/README.md

 ### Back-end

-To start the back-end project, it is recommended to use Docker, as it is already configured with the API (one for integration tests).
-After setting up Docker, please run the following commands:
+To start the back-end project, it is recommended to use Docker, as it is already configured with the API.
+After setting up Docker, please run the following
+commands:

 ```
 cd back-end